kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 ## Tenant Concept

-**A Microsoft Fabric capacity resides on a tenant**.Tenant in Microsoft Azure cloud service works as an organization and created in Azure Active Directory.
+**A Microsoft Fabric capacity resides on a tenant**.
+Tenant in Microsoft Azure cloud service works as an organization and created in Azure Active Directory.
 In Azure Active Directory all the users and applications are into a group, and these groups are known as tenants.A tenant can be associated with multiple subscriptions.Each capacity that sits under a specific tenant is a distinct pool of resources allocated to Microsoft Fabric.
 The size of the capacity determines the amount of computation power available.
 Workspaces reside within capacities and are used as containers for Microsoft Fabric items.

 |<img src='/Assests/Security/Media/TenatArchitecture.png' width='500' height='250'>|<img src='/Assests/Security/Media/Tenant.png' width='700' height='450'>|
 | -------- | -------- |